FitzwilliamMuseum/ahrc-linking-islands/README.md

 ![A screenshot of the site](images/screenshots/screenshot.png)

-This repository will hold code for the AHRC UK/USA network grant led by the Fitzwilliam Museum and the Open University.
+This repository will hold code for the AHRC UK/USA network grant led by Daniel Pett and Elton Barker (Fitzwilliam Museum and the Open University).

 ## To run locally